EmmanuelSnr1/Emmans-Theory/README.md

 firebase deploy

+## Getting started to checking out and using this project.
+1. Get nvm/ node version manager installed.
+2. install firebase by creating a firebase account and running an npm install to configure it locally
+3. Use nvm to install node version 18.13.0 locally for the packages to be able to be confifured properly
+4. If possible, delete the build, node modules and package-lock.json
+5. run npm install to install the needed packages afresh .

+The rest should be easy enough to manage.

+Happy coding !!!!!!!!!!!!!!!!!!!!!

 <!-- LF vs. CRLF:

 LF (Line Feed) is represented as \n and is used for line breaks in UNIX-based systems.